What is this journey about

 Leverage conditions enabling transition to climate resilience

-To accelerate transformational change to climate resilience, it is fundamental to leverage the enor such change to happen.
+In order to accelerate the transformation towards climate resilience, it is fundamental to leverage an enabling environment at the regional level for such change to happen.
 Because of the complexity of this task, it is impossible to plan for any social tipping point or transformation to occur.
 Instead, enabling conditions act as catalysts, smoothing the intricate process of change in multifaceted environments.
 They encompass a range of factors such as access to relevant knowledge and data, effective governance structures, meaningful stakeholder engagement, adequate financial resources, and capabilities and skills.
 They create an environment where ideas flourish, initiatives align, and efforts synergize.
 By strategically harnessing these conditions, transformative initiatives gain momentum and sustainability.
 Hence, any journey to climate resilience is not just about adapting to climate change; it is about leveraging these conditions to proactively shape resilient, thriving systems capable of withstanding the challenges of an ever-changing climate.
 It is important to establish and leverage enabling conditions from the beginning of the Regional Resilient Journeys on, and then to continuously uphold and further develop the enabling conditions throughout each step of the journey, all the way to having accomplished a just climate transition.
 As such, enabling conditions themselves should also be considered as areas for innovation.

 There are many outputs stemming from the work leveraging conditions that are to enable the transition to climate resilience, e.g., stakeholder engagement or capacity building strategies, knowledge and data platforms, etc., but in most cases these could be seen as being integrated within the context of work done at different steps along the journey to climate resilience.